 Example 11: Root Cause Analysis Tree Diagram

 This Mind Map sample shows the Tree Diagram made during the implementation of the Root Cause Analysis.
 It is a well-known structured step-by-step method allowing any stakeholders to understand the real causes of a specific problem, as well as to identify the ways of responding them, helping the achievement of the complete resolution.
 The presentation of the Root Cause Analysis results in a form of Tree Diagram ensures their visualization, clarity, better understanding, and easier finding the list of possible effective corrective actions.
 So, the Root Cause Analysis Tree Diagram is convenient to be used for the formulation of these actions.
 The ConceptDraw MINDMAP is an advantageous software for problem analysis, identification of the root causes, and simultaneous displaying their structure together with the recommended corrective actions.
-At this, you have a choice of representation the broad categories or breaking them on the smaller ones required to accomplish a goal, solution or task in the best way.
+At the same time, you have a choice of representation the broad categories or breaking them on the smaller ones required to accomplish a goal, solution or task in the best way.

 To get started you need ConceptDraw OFFICE and the “7 Management and Planning Tools” solution.
 You can find the solution in the Management area of ConceptDraw Solution Park.
 Install the solution on your computer, using ConceptDraw STORE.